CosmoLike/CoCoAGoogleColabExamples/Readme.md

                 /content
             echo "Created: $ARCHIVE"

-  - How to load a checkpoint
+  - How to load a checkpoint?

-      - **Step :one:**: Connect the notebook to your Google Drive account (will be important later)
+      - **Step :one:**: Connect the notebook to your Google Drive account

             from google.colab import drive
             drive.mount('/content/drive')